siamakfaal/matlab_control_lab/systems/README.md

 # Systems

-This `systems` module contains a collection of dynamic models used that are used in the orher directories and modules to demonstrate various control systems.
+This systems module contains a collection of dynamic models used across various directories to demonstrate control systems.
 The library of the included modules is work in progress.
-Rge module also includes an abstract base class `basemodel.m` to allow development of custom models.
-Please see `src` directory for the implementations and further details.
+The module also includes an abstract base class `basemodel.m` to allow development of custom models.
+Please see the src directory for the implementations and further details.

 ## Available Models